Tamarflourish/Tamarflourish/README.md

 - 💞️ I’m looking to collaborate on frontend web development and javascript for now.
 - 📫 How to reach me through my twitter handle @tamarflourish.

-My zuritasks are contained in
+My zuri tasks are contained in https://github.com/Tamarflourish/Zuri Thank you.

 <!---